selabhvl/dat110public/week5/week5.md

 **REMEMBER** to complete the end of week 4 quiz if you have not already done so.
 There is no quiz in week 5.

-Not that some of the exercises below are marked as **optional**.
-These represents more challenging exercises.
+Note that some of the exercises below are marked as **optional**.
+These represent more challenging exercises.

 #### Exercise 5.1 - Domain Name System